De Novo & Novel Device Strategy — Verus FDA

 • Map what FDA will likely ask for (and how to answer it)

-De Novo is won or lost on clarity: the intended use, the risk profile, the proposed controls, and whether evidence actually supports the claims.
-We force alignment early so you don’t discover late-stage that FDA expects a different study, different endpoints, or different controls.
+De Novo is won or lost on clarity: the intended use, the risk profile, the proposed controls, and whether evidence supports the claims.
+We force alignment early so you don’t discover late-stage that FDA expects different endpoints, different controls, or a different study.

 • Unclear use case: indications and claims aren’t stable enough to design evidence.